Coping with the “New Normal”: Living Under the Specter of COVID-19

 - Get plenty of rest

 - Establish a daily routine.
-Putting some predictability back into your chaotic circumstances
+Putting some predictability back into your chaotic circumstances – try to go to bed and get up the same time each day

 - Avoid too much caffeine or stimulants which can increase a feeling of anxiety